Click to go back to top of page

 Sizes: Small

-SOLD OUT SKUNKBUSH SUMAC 4-6 feet Moderate Excellent Low Moderate-High 4500- 8000
+SKUNKBUSH SUMAC 4-6 feet Moderate Excellent Low Moderate-High 4500- 8000

 Rhus trilobata Skunkbush sumac is a deciduous, multi-branched and spreading shrub.
 It occurs along stream banks and forest openings but is most common and abundant on dry, rocky slopes throughout Arizona and New Mexico at elevations from 3500 to 8000 feet.
 This shrub is very winter hardy and tolerant of drought and high alkali soils.
 The fruits are red-orange and the flowers are yellowish and conspicuously in clusters.
 Besides having brilliant orange-red fall colors it is an important fall and winter food for songbirds and emergency food for game birds.
 This species is also an important browse species for mule deer.
 Clusters of small yellow flowers bloom in late May and produce a small red edible fruit.
 It has low calcium carbonate tolerance and no salinity tolerance.
 Optimum soil pH is 6.5 to 8.2.
 It has intermediate shade tolerance.
 Hardiness zones are 4 through 8 at elevations between 4500 and 8000 feet.
 The width is between 6 and 8 feet.
 Pest Problems: no serious pests.
 Suggested Uses: windbreaks, wildlife plantings, and erosion control.